 - Approach 3: Listing in 3 high-authority directories plus 2 industry-specific directories

-Experiment 3: Review Response Strategy
+Experiment 3: Review response strategy

-We tested three different review response approaches:
+We tested three review response approaches:

 - Strategy A: Responding to all reviews (positive and negative)